fomightez/text_mining/README.md

 > files with comma-separated values --> specified data from each file printed to stdout as a Python list

 Presently a user-unfriendly utility script that needs the list of files hard-coded.
-Features a useful function `csv_to_dict` function takes a csv file and returns a dictionary wherec olumn headings (first line of th csv file) are mapped to a list of values for that column.
+Features a useful function `csv_to_dict` function takes a csv file and returns a dictionary where column headings (first line of th csv file) are mapped to a list of values for that column.
 The keys come from the first line of the csv file.
 Columns designated for the lists are alse set as hard-coded values in the script at this time.

 ---